FlavScents AInsights Entry for Acetyl Butyryl (CAS: 3848-24-6)

 3. Natural Occurrence & Formation

-Acetyl butyryl is not commonly found in nature and is primarily synthesized for use in industrial applications.
-Its formation typically involves esterification processes, where acetic acid reacts with butyric acid derivatives under controlled conditions.
-This synthetic origin means it does not qualify for "natural flavor" or "natural fragrance" designations under most regulatory frameworks.
+Acetyl butyryl is not commonly found in nature and is typically synthesized for use in flavor and fragrance applications.
+It can be formed through chemical synthesis involving the reaction of acetic acid with butyric acid derivatives.
+Its synthetic origin means it does not qualify for "natural flavor" designation under most regulatory frameworks.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs